bb-io/Remote/README.md

 - **Get invoice schedule** Get invoice schedule by ID.
 - **Create invoice schedule** Create invoice schedule with specified data.
 - **Update invoice schedule** Update invoice schedule by ID with specified data.
-- **Import invoice schedule** Import invoice schedules from a JSON file
+- **Import invoice schedule** Import invoice schedules from a JSON file.
+You can export this file from the `Plunet` app for example.

 ## Events